List of Volunteer Opportunities

 Thursdays, 2:30 – 4:00 p.m.

 These performances are for families.
-If you work the first show of the day, you will help set up the room including putting chairs in rows, taping off areas on the floor, and anything else that needs to be done.
 During the show, you will make sure families stay clear of the aisles, keep kids off of the stage, monitor the doors for re-entry, keep count at the doors, and anything else that needs to be done.
+Thursday, June 19, please arrive at 2:00 a.m. for training.

 Thursday Shows